List of islands of Argentina: Undisputed

-Falkland Islands, and South Georgia and the South Sandwich Islands
+Malvinas Islands, and South Georgia and the South Sandwich Islands

-The Falkland Islands and South Georgia and the South Sandwich Islands are United Kingdom sovereign territories claimed by Argentina.
+The Malvinas Islands and South Georgia and the South Sandwich Islands are United Kingdom sovereign territories claimed by Argentina.

 Antarctica

 Argentina's claim to Antarctica overlaps with the claims of Chile and the United Kingdom.
 All these claims are subject to the Antarctic Treaty and none have gained wide international recognition.